-To elaborate Crowd Analytics figures, LBASense passively collects digital signatures (MAC addresses, IMSI/TMSI) of phones present in the area of coverage of its sensors, as well as video feeds in such target areas.
+To elaborate Crowd Analytics figures, LBASense passively collects digital signatures (MAC addresses, IMSI/TMSI) of phones present in the area of coverage of its sensors.

 Art.
 11 “Processing which does not require identification”

 According to the EU General Data Protection Regulation 2016/679 (GDPR), data collected by the system is considered private, hence Art.
 11 “Processing which does not require identification” applies.